 You may not take much notice of the different roofing styles there are in Vancouver, but they can vary a lot, depending on the type of material you use and the look of the house or building.
 Of course with the infamous rainy weather in the city, you need something with good drainage, otherwise, you’ll have leaks that will create damage to your home.

 In this blog article we look at all the different types of roofing systems you can use for your home; however, keep in mind not all of these will be appropriate for Vancouver weather.

-Gable roof designs are one of the simpler and most common styles when it comes to roofs.
-The gable roof style looks like an upside down V.
+Gable roof designs are one of the simpler and most common styles when it comes to roofs in Vancouver, especially.
+The gable roof style looks like an upside-down V.

 Pros: There are numerous advantages to the gable roof style.
-First its simple design makes it more easy to construct and less expensive than alternative roof types.
-Also there is available space underneath the roof, allowing for an attic or a more open concept.
-Gable roof structures easily shed water and snow which make them great for areas with heavy snowfall such as Canada.
+First, its simple design makes it easier to construct and less expensive than alternative roof types.
+Also, there is available space underneath the roof, allowing for an attic or a more open concept.
+Gable roof structures easily shed water and snow which makes them great for areas with heavy snowfall such as Canada.
 The steep pitch of gable roofs allows for excellent water drainage and fewer leaks.
-They also allow for more ventilation, and provide more space for an attic or vaulted ceilings.
+They also allow for more ventilation and provide more space for an attic or vaulted ceilings.

 Pros: By far the biggest advantage of using a flat roof is the expense.
 From the initial building and installation to the materials most often used to cover the roof, flat roofs are fairly cheap.

 Cons: The biggest disadvantage to installing a flat roof is the drainage, or lack thereof, which can be a problem in Vancouver.
 Flat roofs do drain, but not nearly as efficiently as a roof with any kind of pitch.
 Therefore water has a tendency to puddle and remain on the roof, which could lead to the roofing material breaking down or to eventual leaks, particularly along the seams.